Mount Juliet estate up for sale with €45m price tag for hotel and golf resort

 Tetrarch Capital is gearing up for a significant return on its investment in the Mount Juliet estate in Kilkenny.
-Having paid €15 million to secure ownership of the five-star hotel and golf resort in 2014, the company and Mount Juliet’s co-owner, businessman Emmet O’Neill, are putting it up for sale at a guide price of €45 million.
+Having paid €15 million to secure ownership of the five-star hotel and golf resort in 2014, the company is putting it up for sale at a guide price of €45 million.

 In a letter sent on Friday evening to the members of Mount Juliet Estate, Mount Juliet director Damien Gaffney said commercial real estate advisers JLL Ireland had been appointed to “explore the market and manage the sale process”.